brewingcode/pug-pack/README.md

 * read an asset file and inline it as an HTML element

 * transform inlined content in the template into plain HTML content

+* injected content can be asyncronously generated, which is not possible with standard `pug`

 ```pug
 html